GTM Strategy for Startups: From First Customers to Scale

 Mistake 1: Hiring sales before the founder has sold

-This is the number one startup GTM mistake.
-The logic seems reasonable: "I'm a technical founder, I'm not a natural salesperson, so I should hire someone who is."
-But no salesperson, no matter how talented, can sell a product they don't fully understand to a market that hasn't been validated.
+The number one startup GTM mistake.
+The logic seems reasonable: "I'm a technical founder, not a natural salesperson, so I should hire one."
+But no salesperson, however talented, can sell a product they don't fully understand to a market that hasn't been validated.
+The founder doesn't need to be brilliant at sales — they need enough conversations to understand the buying process, validate the ICP, and build the foundation of a playbook.
+Outsourcing this learning is outsourcing the most critical insight your company needs.

 Mistake 2: Premature scaling

-The tell-tale sign of premature scaling is when revenue grows linearly with headcount rather than faster than headcount.
-If doubling your sales team from 2 to 4 doubles your revenue from 500K to 1M, you haven't scaled — you've just added capacity.
-True scaling means that 4 reps generate 1.5M or more because the process, the brand, the content, and the inbound flywheel are all contributing leverage.
+Scaling before you have a repeatable process is like adding fuel to a fire that hasn't caught.
+The tell-tale sign is revenue growing linearly with headcount rather than faster than headcount.
+If doubling your sales team from 2 to 4 doubles revenue from 500K to 1M, you haven't scaled — you've added capacity.
+True scaling means 4 reps generate 1.5M+ because process, brand, and inbound flywheels all contribute leverage.

 Mistake 3: Copying an enterprise GTM playbook

-That GTM playbook from your Series C competitor with 200 employees is not designed for your 15-person startup.
-It has dependencies you can't see — brand awareness built over years, a marketing team producing content, sales engineers supporting demos, customer success managers preventing churn, and a RevOps team optimising the machine.
+That GTM playbook from your Series C competitor with 200 employees was not designed for your 15-person startup.
+It has invisible dependencies — brand built over years, content teams, sales engineers, CS managers preventing churn, RevOps optimising the machine.
+Build a GTM strategy that matches your current stage and resources, and evolve it as you grow.

-Mistake 4: Trying to boil the ocean
+Mistake 4: Trying to solve everything at once

 Selling to "everyone who could benefit" is selling to no one effectively.
-The startup that targets mid-market fintech companies in the UK and becomes deeply expert in their pain points will beat the startup that targets "all B2B companies globally" every single time.
+The startup that targets mid-market fintech in the UK and becomes deeply expert in their pain will beat the one targeting "all B2B companies globally" every single time.
+Narrow your focus until it feels uncomfortable, then narrow it a bit more.
+You can always expand.

 Mistake 5: Ignoring churn in favour of acquisition

-New logos are exciting.
-Churn is depressing.
-So founders naturally gravitate toward acquisition and neglect retention.
-But in SaaS, churn is a leaky bucket that undermines everything else you do.
-If you're churning 30% annually, you need to replace a third of your revenue every year just to stay flat.
+New logos are exciting, churn is depressing, so founders gravitate to acquisition and neglect retention.
+But in SaaS, churn is a leaky bucket.
+If you're churning 30% annually you need to replace a third of revenue every year just to stay flat.
+Before scaling acquisition, make sure existing customers are healthy — high NPS, low churn, growing usage, expanding contracts.

 Mistake 7: No feedback loop between sales and product

-Mistake 8: Neglecting the importance of pricing
+Mistake 8: Neglecting pricing

 Frequently Asked Questions